danachen/Javascript/notes/FUNCTIONS.md

 bar();
 ```

 * Notice that in version 1 of the hoisted code, the function variable is hoisted to the top.
-And because the variable declaration now effectively becomes a variable reassignment, it's not hoistd, and needs to be processed in the order it's declared.
+And because the variable declaration now effectively becomes a variable reassignment, it's not hoisted, and needs to be processed in the order it's declared.
 At this point, where the variable invocation is positioned starts to matter. if `bar();` appears before the variable reassignment, then an error is raised.

 ## Some general guidelines for hoisting
 * Declare vars at top of scope